cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

   </div>
 </div>

-For rates that use million as their base, write out the word “million.”
+For rates that use million as their base, write out the word **million**.

 <div class="blockquote-container">
   <div class="blockquote-body">